liberland/Constitution/Liberland-constitution.md

 * **§II.42.** No law shall deprive any Individual holding the citizenship of the Free Republic of Liberland of the right to private registration and confidential ballots in all elections and referendums in the Free Republic of Liberland; such registration shall be executed by entering one’s name into the Electoral Register; keeping one’s name in the Electoral Register may entail certain obligations as prescribed by law; taking part in all elections and referendums shall be voluntary; no Person shall be compelled to vote in a specific manner, nor shall one be reprimanded for the manner in which the vote was cast; all elections and referendums shall be free from any coercion and fraud.
 * **§II.43.** No law shall allow for war to be declared and/or waged by any branch of the Public Administration on any Nation or group; no standing army shall be established; should any voluntary Territorial Defence rise, it shall not be used outside the territory of the Free Republic of Liberland, but only to defend the borders of the Free Republic of Liberland against external enemies; under no circumstances shall the Territorial Defence be used instead of, or in support of, the Law Enforcement against Citizens or other Residents of the Free Republic of Liberland; such voluntary Territorial Defence shall have the Chancellor as its Commander-in-Chief; the Commander-in-Chief shall not have say on the creation and/or dissolution of the potential voluntary Territorial Defence.
 * **§II.44.** No law shall allow the Law Enforcement to be in disposition of any weaponry other than small arms equal to ones in disposition of Individuals; should the voluntary Territorial Defence rise, it shall not be in disposition of any weaponry other than small arms and light weapons.
+* **§II.45.** No law shall introduce any form of taxation within the Free Republic of Liberland, nor shall any periodic fees, other than the fee on land as provided in the Land Bill, be imposed on any natural or legal Person for any reason; only spontaneous fees for services provided by the Public Administration or as punishment for culpable behaviour shall be allowed; nor any form of duty on goods, services and/or capital exported from, or imported into, the Free Republic of Liberland shall be introduced.

 ## Political Institutions